XpiritBV/hol-xamarin-beyond-the-basics/hol/hol-05/Readme.md

 3. Create an implementation on iOS and decorate this with the Xamarin Forms Dependency attribute
 4. Call the Dependency service to resolve the correct platform implementation and use the interface to log analytics data

-LEts start with creating an abstraction for logging  analytics data.
+Let's start with creating an abstraction for logging analytics data.
 For this we add a new interface to the project `ConferenceApp.Contracts`.
-The itnerface definition looks as follows:
+The interface definition looks as follows:

 ``` C#
 public interface IAnalyticsService